ioi-foundation/dcrypt/docs/README.md

 ## License

-DCRYPT is licensed under the Apache License, Version 2.0.
+dcrypt is licensed under the Apache License, Version 2.0.
 (See `LICENSE` file or `Cargo.toml` for details).